onflow/fcl-js/packages/dev-wallet/README.md

 In FCL getting the currentUsers identity will fetch both the public and the private identities, merging the private into the public.

 Private info needs to be requested via scopes before the challenge step, more on that later.
-We highly recommend Wallet Providers let the user see what scopes are being requested, and decide what scopes to share with the dApp.
+We highly recommend Wallet Providers let the user see what scopes are being requested, and decide what scopes to share with the dapp.

 Consumers of identities in FCL should always assume all data is optional, and should store as little as possible, FCL will make sure the users always see the latest.